uw-unsat/jitterbug/README.md

 `racket/rv32/bpf_jit_comp32.rkt` is a Racket implementation of a BPF JIT for rv32.

+`racket/rv32/spec.rkt` contains the specification of the BPF JIT for rv32.

+`racket/rv32/lemmas.lean` contains the axiomatization of bitvector operations in Lean.

 `arch/riscv/net/bpf_jit_comp32.c` contains the C implementation of the BPF JIT for rv32.
 It is generated from the `racket/rv32/bpf_jit_comp32.c.tmpl` using the Racket implementation.